johnisanerd/redditbot/README.md

 # Happiness Project
+The internet is a cynical and unhappy place.
+At best your comments are met with silence.
+At worst your comments are lambasted and ridiculed.

-Use the python API praw to say nice things about people's projects in:
+This project uses the praw python API to say nice things about people's projects, pictures, and comments.
+Spread robot-generated happiness on the internet!

+## Subreddits
 * /r/RASPBERRY_PI_PROJECTS
 * /r/somethingimade
 * /r/diyelectronics/